The Vajrayana Preliminary Practices: Sacred World, Samaya, Visualization and Prostations

 We will closely follow the chapters in the book, including topics such as the "frozen space of ego," the pain of samsara or cyclic existence, and the possibility of liberation through taking refuge and through the three trainings: discipline, meditation and insight.
 Our discussions will emphasize joining our understanding of the course material with our meditation practice.

-Entering the Mahayana: The Way of the Bodhisattva
+Essence of Mahayana: The Way of the Bodhisattva

 A WMC advanced-level course based on